-Volume pricing can be a good model for businesses who really have a handle on their numbers.
+Volume pricing can be a good model for businesses that have a handle on their numbers.
 They need to understand their profit margins and break-even points.
 They need to understand the seasonality of their product.
 They also need to understand their customer segments and their buying habits.

 When to Avoid Volume Pricing

 Many SaaS businesses rely on the recurring revenue model.
-In the volume-based SaaS pricing model, there is little commitment from the customer to continue using the product or service once they’ve exceeded their volume limit.
+In the volume-based SaaS pricing model, the customer has little commitment to continue using the product or service once they’ve exceeded their volume limit.
 While providing great experience will keep them coming back, a younger stage company that is still in the process of developing their product and has fewer sales resources may have a much harder time retaining these customers.

-A tiered pricing model is one that offers different versions of the same product used at different price points.
+A tiered pricing model offers different versions of the same product used at different price points.
 Generally, it is a pricing matrix that dictates a price based on quantity or another variable.

-A tiered SaaS pricing model allows you to offer a variety of product packages that include different feature combinations.
+A tiered SaaS pricing model allows you to offer various product packages that include different feature combinations.

 Example of Tiered Pricing

 When to use Tiered Pricing

-Businesses that focus on a variety of buyer personas benefits the most from a tiered pricing model.
+Businesses that focus on a variety of buyer personas benefit the most from a tiered pricing model.
 With this model, businesses can create tailored packages for their different personas, enabling them to maximize revenue and potential for greater up-selling in the future.

 When to avoid Tiered Pricing

 If your business has a limited set of target personas, a tiered pricing model might not be a great fit.
-In addition, if you have a few “power users” that have significantly higher usage of your product, you may be losing out on a lot of revenue as compared to a usage-based model.
+In addition, if you have a few “power users” that have significantly higher usage of your product, you may be losing out on much revenue compared to a usage-based model.